telerik/kendo-ui-core/docs/controls/editors/editor/pasting.md

 ### Paste from MS Word

 The `pasteCleanup` options starting with an `ms` prefix target MS Word.
-They intend to offer more control over pasting content from MS Word.
-Most browsers translate MS Word content to HTML, but no strict rules or specification leading to proper results exist.
-That is why, these options deliver a better cross-browser outcome in such cases.
+They offer more control over the pasting of content from MS Word.
+Most browsers translate MS Word content to HTML, but strict rules or specification leading to proper results do not exist.
+That is why, in such cases, these options deliver a better cross-browser outcome.

 The `msTags` and the `msAllFormatting` options strip MS Word specific tags.
 MS Word specific tags are some valid XML nodes that MS Word uses to render text formatting and decoration.
 Some browsers do not translate these tags and they are just inserted into the content area on pasting.
-This causes the HTML to be invalid.
+This makes the HTML invalid.
 Additionally, the `msAllFormatting` option removes the font-name and font-size stylization.

 The `msConvertLists` is an option that enables the end user to successfully paste MS Word lists and convert them to proper HTML lists on pasting.
 Only few browsers support this feature and lists are pasted as plain `<p>` tags.

-The example below demonstrates how to adjust the MS Word specific options.
-Click on preview and see the result by pasting some content from MS Word.
+The following example demonstrates how to adjust the MS Word specific options.
+To see the result, paste some content from MS Word and click on **PREVIEW**.

 ###### Example